Can You Hear The Words Coming Out of My Mouth?

 Hearing loss is not always the sound of silence.
 Millions of Americans of all ages experience tinnitus.
 Tinnitus is often described as ringing, buzzing, clicking, or hissing in the ears.
 Many of us experience tinnitus for a short period of time after watching the July 4th fireworks display.
 Seniors who have worked in the construction trades or as machinists, farmers, landscapers or military personnel are more likely to have hearing loss because they have been exposed to loud sounds repeatedly over a longer period of time.

 If we are not able to hear clearly, we will have difficulty understanding what is being said to us.
 The directions the doctor gave us can be misunderstood.
 The sound of the smoke detector going off may sound much like the tinnitus we live with every day.
-Suddenly, the questions you are answering were not the ones asked.
+Suddenly, the questions you are answering were not the ones asked this house cleaning company says.
 This has the potential for a misdiagnosis of cognitive impairment.

 5 Tips for speaking with someone who is hard of hearing-